cjreynol/hs-scheme/README.md

 - Get started on evaluation logic.
 - Look at utilizing lexing setup like the V2 tutorial.
-- I think megaparsec and replace most of my number parsing logic, and give floats for free.
+- I think megaparsec can replace most of my number parsing logic, and give floats for free.